 It only takes an hour to donate blood, but it could save someone’s life.
 A few years ago I decided that I wanted to donate blood.
-I was so disappointed in myself that I wasn’t able to complete my first donation.
+I was disheartened that I wasn’t able to complete my first donation.
 You see, I am a fainter.
 I don’t like needles.
-I don’t like having blood taken.
+I really don’t like having blood taken.
 Even talking about it often makes me go weak at the knees.
 But I just felt really strongly that this was something that I needed to do.
 I felt so strongly about it that I became emotional thinking about it.

 Since that first attempt, I have attempted it two more times.
 Each time I was unable to complete a whole donation.
 However, they assured me they were still able to use the small amount.